-Thermal AI for clinker cooler optimization gives cement plants real-time visibility into clinker bed depth, cooling efficiency, and thermal anomalies that directly affect grate health, energy consumption, and clinker quality.
+AI-Powered Clinker Cooling Optimization gives cement plants real-time visibility into clinker bed depth, cooling efficiency, and thermal anomalies that directly affect grate health, energy consumption, and clinker quality.
 In many cement plants, cooler operators rely on delayed visual inspections and manual observations to identify issues such as red river formations, uneven clinker distribution, and excessive thermal loading.
 By the time these problems become visible to operators, clinker temperatures have already damaged grate plates, reduced heat recovery efficiency, and increased fuel consumption across the kiln system. iFactory AI transforms clinker cooler operations from reactive monitoring into continuous thermal intelligence using edge-deployed thermal vision and real-time AI analytics.
+Book a demo to see AI Cooling Optimization in Action

 Why Traditional Clinker Cooler Monitoring Fails